 Drama is an ideal subject for young children to experience and, at Key Stage 1, it is invaluable as a means for developing communication skills, encourage positive social interaction, increasing physical control and teaching children how to listen and respond appropriately.

-Children will learn to recognise and respond to familiar stories which are used as a stimulus for drama work.
+Children will learn to recognise and respond to familiar stories which are used as a stimulus.
 They will also begin to take on individual roles in activities, developing self-reliance and confidence required for their future learning.

 Drama activities include: